getlantern/lantern-client/appium/README.md

 ## Running integration tests using Appium, JUnit5, and Kotlin

-Appium is an automated mobile application testing framework that we can use to test the Lantern Android app.
+Appium is a mobile application testing framework that we use to automate interaction with the Lantern Android app.

+## Setup

 Install Node: